tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 Formal quantitative studies have found hovering to be common among Taiwanese people (Cai & You, 1998)  and
-British gynaecological outpatients (Moore & al, 1991).
+British gynecological outpatients (Moore & al, 1991).

 ### The hovering cycle